Ghana to conduct maiden all-encompassing business census in October | Ghana News Agency

 The outcome of the GHS160 million funded census would be ready by the first quarter of 2024.

-It would be preceded by training for enumerators and other census officials, as well as stakeholder engagements.
+It would be preceded by trainings for enumerators and other census officials, as well as stakeholder engagements.

 Speaking at a Stakeholders’ Consultative Meeting on Wednesday in Accra, the Government Statistician, Professor Samuel Kobina Annim, said that data from the census would help policymakers offer the right support for businesses to engender national transformation.